brianc/node-pg-native/README.md

 High performance, native bindings between node.js and PostgreSQL via [libpq](https://github.com/brianc/node-libpq) with a clean and modern interface.

-### install
+## install

 ```bash
 $ npm i pg-native
 ```

+## use

-### use
+### async

-Please note the following code uses 0 [async flow control](https://github.com/caolan/async), [promise](https://github.com/kriskowal/q), or [generator](https://github.com/visionmedia/co) modules to make the 'callback-hell' go away.
-I figure this is more straight-forward as an example but _in general_ you probably want to use one of the aforementioned libraries to ease the pain.
+Please note the following code uses no [async flow control](https://github.com/caolan/async), [promise](https://github.com/kriskowal/q), or [generator](https://github.com/visionmedia/co) modules to make the _callback hell_ go away.
+I figure this is more straight-forward as an example but _in general_ you probably want to use one of the aforementioned approaches in production.

 ```js
 var Client = require('pg-native')